 Days before the Pentagon standoff, Anthropic accused Chinese AI labs — DeepSeek, Moonshot AI, MiniMax — of industrial-scale distillation attacks: 24,000 fake accounts, over 16 million exchanges with Claude to extract capabilities for competing models.

 I wrote about this in Everybody Spies, and I wasn’t particularly kind.
-Anthropic itself settled a $1.5 billion copyright lawsuit in September 2025 over training data.
+Anthropic settled a $1.5 billion copyright lawsuit in September 2025 over training data.
 The company trained on the open internet and then cried foul when others learned from its outputs.
-Critics on X called it the “everybody spies” dynamic, and the label fit.
+The Keynesians will forgive me, but in a free market, that’s the game.
 I said as much.

 But the Pentagon situation is categorically different.